tableflip/postmsg-rpc/README.md

 const fruitService = { getFruits: () => new Promise(/* ... */) }

-// Map "calls" to this function (over postMessage) to a function on this object mapServerFunc('getFruits', fruitService)
+// Map "calls" to this function name (over postMessage) to a function mapServerFunc('getFruits', fruitService.getFruits)
 ```

 ## API